 Norwegian society, cultures and institutions

 The course provides an introduction to Norwegian society, cultures, public institutions and social services.
-This course is particularly designed for newcomers to Norway who are required to complete the 300 hours of Norwegian language and social studies as part of their rights and obligations under the Introduction Act.
+This course is particularly designed for newcomers to Norway who are required to complete 50 hours of social studies as part of their rights and obligations under the Introduction Act.
 Primarily conducted online, this course serves as the prerequisite for taking Vox’s Test in Social Studies for adult immigrants.

 The Norwegian society no longer is as uniform as it used to be and yet it is helpful to understand some basic social norms and key values